Ramon Antonio Vargas

 Lina Khan made the remarks on Sunday on CBS’s 60 Minutes while discussing plans for Kroger and Albertsons to merge, something that the FTC is seeking to block.

-“If the company’s not checked by competition, it won’t have an incentive to pass those benefits on to the consumer,” Khan told 60 Minutes correspondent Lesley Stahl.
+“If the company’s not checked by competition, it won’t have an incentive to pass those benefits on to the consumer,” Khan told the 60 Minutes correspondent Lesley Stahl.
 “Because those consumers may not have anywhere else to go.”

-A trial over whether the Kroger-Albertsons merger should proceed concluded Tuesday in Portland, Oregon, with attorneys for the grocery chains arguing that efficiencies built into the deal would give them a fighting chance to provide a more affordable alternative to consumers in the face of competition from retail giants like Walmart, Costco and Amazon.
+A trial over whether the Kroger-Albertsons merger should proceed concluded on Tuesday in Portland, Oregon, with attorneys for the grocery chains arguing that efficiencies built into the deal would give them a fighting chance to provide a more affordable alternative to consumers in the face of competition from retail giants like Walmart, Costco and Amazon.

-But the FTC’s lawyers contended that Kroger and Albertsons are actually more in direct competition with each other than with Amazon or Costco, where shoppers buy other kinds of products.
+But the FTC’s lawyers contended that Kroger and Albertsons were actually more in direct competition with each other than with Amazon or Costco, where shoppers buy other kinds of products.
 And affirming the proposed deal would ultimately eliminate broader competition and saddle customers with higher food prices, the FTC maintained.

 It has not been immediately clear when the federal judge who heard the case, Adrienne Nelson, may issue a final ruling.
 The grocery chains and the FTC each have until Friday to submit their final written arguments, as Axios reported.